EVerest/EVerest/docs/general/04_detail_module_concept.rst

 Where To Go Next
 ================

-If you came here via the Quick Start Guide, here is your way back to action: :ref:`Quick Start Guide to setup a module <Quick Start Module Setup>`.
+If you came here via the Quick Start Guide, here is your way back to action:
+:ref:`Quick Start Guide to setup a module <quickstartguide_modulesetup>`.